abap2xlsx/abap2xlsx/docs/contributing/publishing-a-new-release.md

 - Click "Publish release"
 - It's done, zip and tar.gz files are automatically assigned to the release
 - The new release appears in the Code home page, with the changelog in the release page itself.

+Now create a release for the [demos](https://github.com/abap2xlsx/demos) repository as well: use the same process and tag the latest commit available at the time the main library is released, to ensure users will always have a matching set of demo programs.